DomainDrivenArchitecture/dda/architecture/Wiki.md

   * I've used BDD (with cucumber & integrity) heavily but all of these languages lack on modularity - it's not a programming language
   * I've never seen domain people write additional tests.
 So writing test in natural languege solves the wrong problem ...
 I think domain understandable tests is more a matter of having expressive domain language build in the system under test than in the used test language.

-#### fitnesse style
+#### Fitnesse style
-separate test spec: data + function to call + fact to validate from a unittest like adapter.
+Separate test data & expectations from code.
+The way how data & expectations are matched to the code is a kind of API.
 * pro
   * separation of test data & test code.
 A good combination of expressive data & expressive code.
   * good overview over test history.